How to Support Someone Going Through Chemo?

 Ginger is known to combat nausea.
 Order some ginger candy they can suck on when they feel this common side effect of Chemo to help relieve their discomfort.

 10. A Hug or Handshake

 A body who is fighting disease will need extra support and activation of their parasympathetic nervous system.(read how the parasympathetic nervous system supports our health) One of the best ways to increase the activity of a person's parasympathetic nervous system is a Hug or Handshake.
 It may seem simple and overlooked; but always give the patient a hug or handshake before leaving them.
 It will help them in more ways than you realize!

-Get Janes offers a personal alternative to standard examination gowns or basic amenity wear.
-Whether you're preparing for a doctor's visit, packing a hospital bag, nursing your baby or lounging at home, everyone should enjoy the comfort and coverage they deserve.
+Get Janes' luxury hospital gowns offer a personal alternative to examination gowns or basic amenity wear.
+Whether you're prepping for a doctor's visit, packing a hospital bag, nursing your baby or lounging at home, everyone should enjoy the comfort and coverage they deserve.